 Cons: Thirsty, expensive to keep at higher mileage, restricted visibility in the corners, a large center console takes away driver's space, electrical and PTU issues, MyFord Touch bugs, 22-inch tires in the Ford Edge Sport are expensive to replace.

 Crash test ratings are mixed.
-Check at the NHTSA website.
+Check on the NHTSA website.

-What to look for when buying a used Ford Edge: When checking the vehicle at the dealer lot, test all the electrical accessories, such as the power tailgate and the air conditioner.
+What to look for when buying a used Ford Edge: When checking the vehicle at the dealership lot, test all electrical accessories, such as the power tailgate and the air conditioner.
 Make sure the sunroof opens and closes freely.
 See if the backup camera (if equipped) works consistently.
-Earlier, there were many issues with the MyFord Touch system, including black screen, slow response, freezing, and requiring repeated reboots.
-Many owners had the software updated or the APIM module replaced, while under warranty.
-This means, research the MyFord Touch problems and test all the feature carefully.
-See these Youtube videos for more info.
-The 22-in tires and rims in the Edge Sport are expensive to replace, check the condition carefully.
+Earlier, there were many issues with the MyFord Touch system, including the black screen, slow response, freezing, and requiring repeated reboots.
+Many owners have had the software updated or the APIM module replaced while under warranty.
+This means, research the MyFord Touch problems and test all the features carefully.
+See these YouTube videos for more info.
+The 22-in tires and rims in the Edge Sport are expensive to replace, check the condition of the tires carefully.

-Leaks under the car, as well as a smell of coolant or burnt oil coming from under the hood indicate a problem.
+Leaks under the car, as well as the smell of coolant or burnt oil coming from under the hood, indicate a problem.
 The low coolant level in the expansion bottle might also be an indication of leaking coolant.
 If coolant leaks from a water pump in a V6, the repair will be expensive.
 Check the oil on the dipstick and avoid the vehicle if it looks like the coolant is mixed with oil, see how it looks here: how to check the engine when buying a used car.
 Several owners mentioned a leaking power steering hose.
 Before buying a used Ford Edge, have it inspected by a trusted mechanic.
-Ask to check for leaks, assess the condition of an engine and transmission, a water pump in a V6 and a turbocharger in the 2.0L EcoBoost engine.
+Ask to check for leaks and assess the condition of the engine and transmission, a water pump in a V6 and a turbocharger in the 2.0L EcoBoost engine.